Home

 5. Guided Meditation - Yog Nidra

-Yog Nidra works with the body's natural drift toward sleep rather than requiring sustained active attention.
-Standard mindfulness can become performance anxiety in a pre-sleep context.
-Yog Nidra asks for surrender, not concentration.
+Yog Nidra works with the body's drift toward sleep rather than asking for concentration.
+Standard mindfulness practices can tip into effort or anxiety in a pre-sleep context.
+Yog Nidra asks for surrender instead.

 Design System